 The ACLU also works to extend rights to those who traditionally have been denied them, including:

 people who have experienced incarceration or entanglement with the justice system,

 and young people.

 Sixty years ago when Jim Crow segregation was the law, the ACLU of Kentucky was founded, and the new organization’s legal docket was designed to address racial discrimination.
 We have defended communities of people who have been historically, and are currently, denied certain rights that are extended to others.
 These communities continue to endure discrimination and inequality denying them access to resources and opportunities.

 Racial justice has been, is now, and will continue to be central to our mission.
 We dedicate ourselves to pursue cases designed to have a significant and wide-reaching effect on communities of color, to work in coalition with other civil rights groups and local advocates to lobby in local and state legislatures, and to support grassroots movements.
-Through these efforts, we strive to educate and empower the public on how racism impacts the issues that we work on – including but not limited to criminal justice reform, reproductive freedom, LGBT and immigrants’ rights – and we commit to consider racial impacts when making hiring, policy and administrative decisions for the organization.
+Through these efforts, we strive to educate and empower the public on how racism impacts the issues that we work on – including but not limited to justice reform, reproductive freedom, LGBT and immigrants’ rights – and we commit to consider racial impacts when making hiring, policy and administrative decisions for the organization.

 The National ACLU was founded in 1920 – at a time when freedom of expression and the right to equal protection of the laws, despite their presence in the Constitution, had yet to be recognized by American Courts.

 Those opposed to U.S. involvement in the First World War were jailed for the mere expression of their views.
 Labor unions were denied the right to organize.
 Jim Crow was the law of the land and state-sanctioned violence against African Americans was routine.
 Gender discrimination was firmly institutionalized.
 Constitutional rights for people with disabilities, lesbians and gay men, the poor, and many other groups were literally unthinkable.